The Muslim Vote: History

 The Muslim Vote was launched in December 2023.
 It is "modelled along the lines of Operation Black Vote".
-Its national co-ordinator, Abubakr Nanabawa, was previously a Labour activist as a student at the University of Birmingham.
-The former leader of Hizb ut-Tahrir Britain, Jalaluddin Patel, said he helped The Muslim Vote, and Anas Altikriti said he advised it.
+Its then national co-ordinator, Abubakr Nanabawa, was previously a Labour activist as a student at the University of Birmingham.
+The former leader of Hizb ut-Tahrir Britain and current podcaster Jalaluddin Patel, said he helped The Muslim Vote, and Anas Altikriti said he advised it.

-In May 2024 it released a list of eighteen demands for the Labour leader Keir Starmer, including apologising for his previous stance on the Israel-Hamas war.
+In May 2024, it released a list of eighteen demands for the Labour leader Keir Starmer, including apologising for his previous stance on the Gaza war.

 The organisation's May 2024 launch in Wales was supported by local branches of the Palestine Solidarity Campaign and the Stop the War Coalition.

 In May and June 2024 it endorsed candidates in the 2024 general election.
-It says it chose candidates who oppose the UK government's approach to the Israel-Hamas war alongside a list of other priorities including support for public services and that "schoolteachers take cultural and religious sensitivies into account, not least when discussing LGBT issues in schools where most of the community have a religious background".
-The Muslim Vote said that voters should spoil their ballots if they do not have a "pro-Palestine, pro-peace" candidate.
+It says it chose candidates who oppose the UK government's approach to "the ongoing genocide and apartheid in Gaza" alongside a list of other priorities relating to funding for public services; religious sensitivity in school classrooms; and opposition to the government's counter-extremism programme 'Prevent'.
+The Muslim Vote said that voters should consider alternative parties, or spoil their ballots as a "register of dissatisfaction" if they do not have a "pro-Palestine, pro-peace" candidate.

-The organisation was criticised by some Muslims for supporting four Labour MPs who voted for a motion that called for a ceasefire in Gaza.
+The organisation was criticised by some Muslims for supporting four Labour MPs who voted for a motion that called for a ceasefire in Gaza, manifesting an outcome of the polarising divide between party MPs and the leadership stance during the first few months of the Israeli military onslaught.

-Candidates endorsed by The Muslim Vote received 462,728 votes in the election (1.61%), and were elected in 4 constituencies.
-All 4 elected candidates were independents.
-(Ayoub Khan, Adnan Hussain, Iqbal Mohamed, Shockat Adam) outright defeated Labour candidates.
+The independent candidates endorsed by The Muslim Vote received over 462,728 votes in the election (1.61%), and were elected in 5 constituencies, an anomalously high number in British general election history.
+Jeremy Corbyn, Ayoub Khan, Adnan Hussain, Iqbal Mohamed, Shockat Adam outright defeated incumbent Labour candidates, which included former Shadow Cabinet minister Jonathan Ashworth in Liecester South, and former MP Kate Hollern in Blackburn.
+In addition to the independent victories, TMV successfully endorsed 45 other winning candidates, including from the Liberal Democrats, the Green Party, and many others.
+Notable figures included former co-leader of the Green Party Carla Denyer in Bristol Central, and British-Palestinian Layla Moran in Oxford West and Abingdon.

+The Muslim Vote endorsed the Green Party for the Gorton and Denton by-election held in February 2026.